Meet the Board

 Trisha Hall

-I graduated from Birmingham-Southern College with a Bachelor of Arts degree in Music and I’ve been a civil servant with the federal government for nearly four decades.
-I am married to my loving husband and best friend, Ricky.
-We are the proud parents of our student-athlete Aaron, along with our pets, Sadie and Bear.
-I am a member of 12Stone Church in Braselton, Georgia where I serve as a musician and member of the worship team.
+I grew up in Birmingham, Alabama.
+I graduated from Birmingham-Southern College and I’ve been a civil servant with the federal government for nearly four decades.
+I am married to my loving husband and my best friend, Ricky.
+We are the proud parents of our college senior student-athlete Aaron, along with our pets, Sadie and Bear.
+I am a member of 12Stone Church in Braselton, Georgia where I serve as a small group ministry leader and musician.

 Brittany Siewe